Greg Frewin

-Greg Frewin is a Canadian illusionist and "World Champion of Magic".
-His awards include First Place at the International Brotherhood of Magicians (IBM); The Gold Medal of Excellence, also from the IBM; First Place at the Society of American Magicians' annual magic convention competition; and first place at FISM, the "Olympics of Magic", which were held in Yokohama, Japan in 1994.
+Greg Frewin is a Canadian illusionist and "World Champion of Magic" by the International Federation of Magic Societies.
+His awards include first place at the International Brotherhood of Magicians (IBM); the Gold Medal of Excellence, also from the IBM; first place at the Society of American Magicians' annual magic convention competition; and first place at FISM, the "Olympics of Magic", which were held in Yokohama, Japan in 1994.

-A command performance for Prince Rainier in Monte Carlo along with over 35 TV appearances worldwide attest to this magician's notoriety, Greg is recognized by his peers all over the world as "The International Grand Champion of Magic".
+Frewin has been a command performance for Prince Rainier in Monte Carlo along with over 35 TV appearances worldwide.

 Frewin has appeared on stages all over the world, including Caesars Palace, Tropicana and the Flamingo Hilton in Las Vegas.
 He is currently signed to a 20-year performance contract at the Greg Frewin Theatre in Niagara Falls, Ontario, Canada.

-In 2009 Frewin won the World Magic Awards Magician of the Year.
+In 2009, Frewin won the World Magic Awards Magician of the Year.